Doctor insights on:

 - Talk to a doctor online

 - Blood urea nitrogen

-- High urea nitrogen levels in blood
+- Is urea nitrogen and creatinine elevated in leukemia?

-- Causes of elevated blood urea nitrogen
+- Is hiccups a symptom of elevated blood urea nitrogen?

-- What causes high blood urea nitrogen?
+- What are normal blood urea nitrogen levels?